saarteag2/Test2/Filtering_README.md

 ## Guideline
 1. Main functions of these scripts
 2. Main scripts
-3. Overview of filtering script
+3. Overview of analysis based filtering script
 4. Additional support scripts
 5. Instructions for adding a new project
 6. Hints for adding a new column